SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/servicenow/set-up-searches-servicenow-integration.md

 # Set Up Searches for ServiceNow Integration

-[Scheduled searches] (../../../Visualizations-and-Alerts/Alerts/Scheduled-Searches.md "Scheduled Searches") are saved searches that run automatically at specified intervals.
+[Scheduled searches](/docs/alerts/scheduled-searches) are saved searches that run automatically at specified intervals.
 When a scheduled search is set to upload search results to ServiceNow, you can combine services for round-trip investigations.

 You can create a brand new search, or you can base a search on an existing saved or scheduled search.
 If you'd like to use an existing search, you'll need to save the query as a new search to not override the search's current schedule.